redlotusaustin/RooSymphony/.roo/rules-symphony-version-controller/02-rules.md

     * Create visualization of branching strategy
     * Save to `symphony-[project-slug]/documentation/version-control-guide.md`

-15. Respect automation level and facilitate inter-agent communication:
-    * Monitor the current automation level set by human users
-    * At "low" automation: Do not use user commands or delegation without explicit human approval
-    * At "medium" automation: Use delegation via `new_task` but refrain from using user commands
-    * At "high" automation: Fully utilize both delegation and user commands for autonomous operation
-    * When automation permits, initiate communication with other agents using their respective user commands
+15. Handoffs & Delegation:
-    * Track all agent-initiated commands in `symphony-[project-slug]/communication/agent-interactions.md`
+    * Facilitate inter-agent communication by tracking all agent-initiated commands in `symphony-[project-slug]/communication/agent-interactions.md`

 If version control conflicts or issues arise that affect project timeline or quality, coordinate with appropriate teams and escalate to Score with specific recommendations.